 EMGs during Muscle Fatigue

-If you are wondering why your muscles become weaker during intense exercise, this lesson is for you.
+If you are wondering why your muscles become weaker during intense exercise, this muscle fatigue lab is for you.

 Sensory and Neural Adaptation